Dasoldier1/Donation_Center/README.md

 1. Edit system/connect.php
 2. Go to system/config.php and change this file according to YOUR preferred settings
+3. Insert the sql files into your database.
+They are located in the sql folder.
-3. If you want to enable icons unpack icons.rar located at Donation_Center\system\assets\images\icons
+4. If you want to enable icons unpack icons.rar located at Donation_Center\system\assets\images\icons

 NOTE: If you dont put this folder in your webroot please go to system\assets\securimage and edit config.inc.php Look at line 20: require $_SERVER['DOCUMENT_ROOT'] .'/donation_center/system/connect.php';